-The estate is 30 acres of which 6 are currently planted to vine.
-In addition to their Rutherford property they also own two distinct vineyards on Howell Mountain, the Hershey and Lotus Vineyards.
-The Helms Vineyard is their estate vineyard which surrounds the winery.
-This vineyard sits on Rutherford benchland so that it is not entirely on the valley floor yet it is not directly part of the Maycamas mountains either.
-It is a raised section of land on the western side of the Rutherford appellation that has formed during millions of years through erosion.
+Their property sits in the north east portion of the Rutherford appellation, just south of the St. Helena appellation and is located on the Rutherford Bench; soils that are not directly on the valley floor yet not a part of the Maycamas mountains either.
+This is a slightly elevated section of land on the western side of the Rutherford appellation that has formed during millions of years through erosion.
 As a result, these soils are composed of both gravel and loam and provide excellent drainage.

 Dana Estates presently focuses their winemaking efforts on producing three unique wines, a single 100% Cabernet Sauvignon from each of their 3 vineyards.
 Production will remain small.
 Their first few vintages in total are under 500 cases; each wine is produced in very limited quantities.
 During a recent visit to the winery we had the privilege to taste the 2006 Helms and 2006 Lotus vintages.
 Both wines are 100% Cabernet Sauvignon and were aged in 100% new French Oak.

-The 2006 Helms Cabernet Sauvignon is dark ruby in color with a sophisticated elegant bouquet that shows enticing aromas of spice intermingled with red and dark fruits as well as a pleasing floral characteristic.
+The 2006 Dana Estates Helms Cabernet Sauvignon is dark ruby in color with a sophisticated elegant bouquet that shows enticing aromas of spice intermingled with red and dark fruits as well as a pleasing floral characteristic.
 The palate expresses layers of flavor tending more towards dark fruit including black cherry and black currant.
 The finish shows dustiness with broad sweet tannins and lingers beautifully on the palate for some time.
 This is a rare wine that shows both elegance and power.

-The wines of Dana Estate are superbly hand-crafted with their terroir or location in mind.
+The wines of Dana Estates are superbly hand-crafted with their terroir or location in mind.
 These are wines that will appeal to serious wine enthusiasts and collectors.
 Their wines have the power to age gracefully for a number of years yet the elegance to drink now and Philippe estimates they will age well for 20+ years.
 With the structure, fruit, acidity and balance these wines will continue to evolve and develop additional intriguing complexities.

-The name Dana is Sanskrit, translating to “the Spirit of Generosity” and ties in to the “generosity” that nature hopefully gives each year with its production.
+The name Dana is Sanskrit, translating to “the spirit of generosity” and ties in to the “generosity” that nature hopefully gives each year with its production.
 In addition, each bottle of Dana Estates contains 12 lotus flowers, each representing the 12 months of the calendar year.
 Lotus flowers also signify rebirth and in this case symbolize the rebirth that the vineyards experience every year.

 Dana Estates sells directly through their mailing list.
 You can also find their wine locally at several premium wine shops in the Napa area including ACME Fine Wines, St. Helena Wine Center and Dean & Deluca, all based in St. Helena.
 For more information visit: www.danaestates.com